TLmaK0/phaser-mvc/README.md

 ## phaser-mvc

-An MVC framework for Phaser
+An MVC framework for Phaser.

+note: this is only for testing purposes

 ## install